 The Pupil Premium Grant allocated for academic year 2016/17 is £34,320.
 There are 226 pupils on roll and the school receives pupil premium funding for 26 children.

-At Kempston Rural Lower School we know that the biggest difference to children’s attainment and progress is the quality of the teacher and their understanding of how children learn.
+At Kempston Rural Primary School we know that the biggest difference to children’s attainment and progress is the quality of the teacher and their understanding of how children learn.
 Interventions are planned to meet the needs of each child in receipt of funding by;

 - Recruiting the best teachers we can.